dongzgh/dongzgh.github.io/_posts/2022-01-01-journaling-daily-activities.md

 - Asked Glenn to put rental listing on realtor.ca

 - [HEXAGONMI](#hexagonmi)
-  - Tried several ways to build release version of python for FTIScriptingDLL
+  - Tried several ways to build release version of Python for FTIScriptingDLL

 ## 2022-01-26